Bird Walk 27 July 2019

 Chris Measures

-As I write this a Red Kite has just been seen flying over Gillfield Wood and on our January Bird Walk we had a skein of Pink-footed Geese fly over so who knows what might turn up on our next Bird and Butterfly Walk on Saturday May 4th.
+As I write this a Red Kite has just been seen flying over Gillfield Wood and on our January Bird Walk we had a skein of Pink-footed Geese fly over so who knows what might turn up on our next Bird and Butterfly Walk.
 You do not have to be a member to come along to any of the events run by The Friends of Gillfield Wood and no experience is necessary.
 The events are advertised on the FoGW website and within the diary in this publication.
 Hope to see you, you will be made very welcome.

 Bird Walk 4 May 2019